Senior Mechanical Engineer

-Structural Dynamics and FE Engineer.
+Lead Dynamics Engineer.
 Provided FE and dynamics support for the Polar Platform, POEM and ENVISAT satellite structures and key payloads.
 Responsible for the preparation of system-level FE models from structure and instrument sub-models.
 Preparation, assembly and delivery of Craig-Bampton models of the satellites (to Arianespace) for Coupled Analysis.
 Dissemination of results to suppliers and sub-contractors.
 Shock and micro-vibration analyses of spacecraft in-orbit.

 Stress and FE Engineer.
 Design and check stress of metallic and composite parts for the roof section of the McDonnell-Douglas MDX NOTAR helicopter.